After overcoming terrifying injury scare, UW linebacker MJ Tafisi is becoming a terror for opposing offenses

 Added UW defensive coordinator and inside linebackers coach Bob Gregory: “The confidence is the biggest thing.
 I think he’s playing with a lot of confidence and speed.
 He knows he’s going to play on Saturday.
 I think he’s a really good linebacker right now.
 He’s improved quite a bit.”

 That improvement is particularly important for a unit that ranked fifth in the Pac-12 in rushing defense (161.25 yards per game) and seventh in opponent yards per carry (4.54) in four games last fall.
-Plus, considering Heimuli suffered a knee injury of unknown severity last month, UW’s inside linebacker depth may be in a precarious position.
+Plus, considering Heimuli suffered a knee injury of unknown severity last month, UW’s inside linebacker depth might be in a precarious position.

 On that subject, Gregory said Wednesday that “if we keep our guys healthy, like every team in America, I feel good about (our inside linebackers).
 I think Daniel (Heimuli) is playing well.
 Junior Tafisi is playing very well.
 Young Carson Bruener is stepping up.
 I feel good about those guys, and certainly Eddy (Ulofoshio) and Jackson (Sirmon) as well at this point.”

-Of that group, Tafisi — the soft-spoken sophomore — is hoping to speak loudly on Saturday.
+Of that group, Tafisi — the soft-spoken sophomore — is hoping to speak loudly Saturday.

 Where once he was justifiably terrified, he’s hoping to become the terror.